-Hatsuse／㊳ It is a difficult message but the company I incorporated for the first time, the salary was very low.
-So, I thought that the same level of salary, I could get from any other company.
-In this mean, the feeling for risk of independence was rather low.
-Now, if I bunk off, no income, but all I worked can be the profit of my company.
+Hatsuse/ It is a difficult message, but in the company that I incorporated for the first time, the salary was very low.
+I thought that the same level of salary could be got from any other company.
+This means that the feeling of risking independence was rather low.
+Now, if I bunk off, there is no income, but all I worked for can be the profit of my company.
 This is the most challenging part of my job.
-I have had more income than when I was a salaried worker and this become interested in more and more.
+I have had more income than when I was a salaried worker, and, thus I have become interested in more and more.
 As a reason for success, I always respected the “tie” or “relationship” among people.
-On first days starting business, I accepted any kinds of job offered.
+In the first days after starting the business, I accepted any kind of job offered.
 Of course, I assumed any job in good faith.
-Piling up these results, I was led to actual situation.
+Piling up these results, I was led to the actual situation.
 Thank you very much.

-01:18:40

-Onaka／㊴ I would like to mention a key to success in event.
-Eventually I hold the event for meeting boyfriend or girlfriend, or marriage consultant party.
-The event is held on 16th.
-February every year.
-As for today, 9 couples were formed, among them, 3 couples had married.
+Onaka/ I would like to mention a key to success.
+I hold an event for meeting a boyfriend or girlfriend, or a marriage consultant party.
+The event is held on the 16th of February every year.
+As of today, nine couples were formed, and among them, three couples have married.
 I try to support them to be happy, and I also feel very happy to know about them.

-Namchok ㊵ Before I worked as a freelance, I did my job just as others indicated.
-Now, I am a entrepreneur and always thinking about key to success and how to improve more.
-And also think about an investment.
-Working as a team is also very important.
-Also it’s important to confirm always going ahead in the right direction.
-Now, all of our staff is working very hard.
+Namchok/ Before I worked as a freelance, I did my job just as others indicated.
+Now, I am an entrepreneur and always thinking about keys to success and how to improve more.
+I also think about investment.
+Working as a team also is very important.
+It is important always to confirm that you are going ahead in the right direction.
+Now, all of our staff work very hard.

-Harada／㊶ This session has developed with the theme of creating business.
-The three speakers talked about their business as private companies looking for profits.
-Well, for any kind of business, you may require funds and/or supporter.
-You all, please develop the entrepreneurship, involving many people to get the foundation required to realize your dream.
-Who already launched the business, even when goes well, sometimes you may consider to enlarge the business, or may have difficulties and you have to overcome something when you defeat.
-I would like to continue cooperate and go together to create the better society.
+Harada/ This session has developed the theme of creating business.
+The three speakers talked about their businesses as private companies looking for profits.
+For any kind of business, you may require funds or support.
+You all, please develop entrepreneurship and involve many people to get the foundation required to realize your dream.
+If you already have launched a business, even when it goes well, sometimes you may consider enlarging the business, or you may have difficulties, and you have to overcome something to avoid defeat.
+I would like to continue cooperation and to go on together to create a better society.

-Emcee: ㉚ This concludes Session 3.
+MC/ This concludes Session 4.
 Thank you very much.